ahxsahxs/udemy/README.md

-# udemy
-Udemy Courses
+# Udemy Courses

-Just a repository to maintain my courses
-_ maybe you could use like a reference
+Just a repository to maintain my courses maybe you could use like a reference

+## 1st course
-1st course -> Python for Data Science and Machine Learning
+       Python for Data Science and Machine Learning